 * what happens if someone else remembers the same events differently?

 * what to do if writing your story inspires someone to want to throw a brick through your window?

-If these questions feel familiar or relevant, you are in the right place.
+If any of these questions feel familiar or relevant, you are in the right place.

-Many people come to my workshops because they have a story they wish to write and they are not sure where or how to start.
-Others have been writing for a while but find themselves feeling stuck, overwhelmed, or out of steam.
+Many people come to my workshops because they aren't sure where or how to start.
+Others have been writing for a while but find themselves feeling stuck, overwhelmed or out of steam.
 Experienced writers might come with a series of specific questions for which they need answers.
 But most often people arrive timidly, warily, with a long-held dream to write and a decision that now is finally, finally, the time.

 Over the course of a short workshop, participants learn to hone their stories, settle into their voices, find focus and clarity, understand their strengths, bypass obstacles, gain confidence, employ the insights and feedback from the group, and walk away with the motivation and inspiration to turn their ideas into beautiful writing.